TijmenUU/smarttalesii/README.md

 # Getting Started

 Smart Tales II is written in portable `C++` and was build using free tools: it uses the [Simple and Fast Multimedia Library](https://www.sfml-dev.org/index.php) (SFML) for the audio, visuals and input handling.
 For creating the art [Paint.NET](https://www.getpaint.net/) was used, which can be found in the `.pdn` files.
-Smart Tales supports both Linux and Windows currently, offering a `makefile` and `Visual Studio 2019 project` for each respectively.
+Smart Tales supports both Linux and Windows currently, offering a `makefile` and `Visual Studio project` for each respectively.
 Let's get to building the project so you can see for yourself.
 If you're in a situation where you cannot build the game yourself, grab a release copy for it in the [releases](https://github.com/TijmenUU/smarttalesii/releases).
 There are currently only Windows releases available.

 ## Building Smart Tales II

 ### Windows

-On Windows we have made it pretty easy to get going, simply clone this repository and open it (`smart_tales_ii.sln`) with [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) (VS2019).
-It comes complete with all the `x64` dependencies, but if you really want to target `x86` then grab a [32-bit copy](https://www.sfml-dev.org/download/sfml/2.5.1/) of SFML and set it up.
+On Windows we have made it pretty easy to get going, simply clone this repository and open it (`smart_tales_ii.sln`) with [Visual Studio](https://visualstudio.microsoft.com/downloads/) (tested with 2022).
+It comes complete with all the `x64` dependencies, but if you really want to target `x86` then grab a [32-bit copy](https://www.sfml-dev.org/download/sfml/) of SFML and set it up.

 ### Linux